czhangy/UCLA-GEs/Society-and-Culture/RUSSN-90A/notes.md

   - Divided by the Ural Mountains
   - The only other county situated both in Europe and Asia is Turkey

+- 3 empires surrounded the Black Sea

+  - Russian, Ottoman, Persian

-- What countries used to be under the Russian rule and when?
+- Which countries used to be under the Russian rule and when?

   - Finland (early 20th century to 1917)
+    - Until Russian Revolution
   - A part of Poland (late 19th century to 1918)
+    - Until Russian Revolution
-  - A part of the US (mid 17th century to 1867)
+  - A part of the US - Alaska (mid 17th century to 1867)
   - Until 1991 (collapse of the Soviet Union)
     - Estonia, Latvia, Lithuania (Baltic)
     - Belarus, Ukraine, Moldova (Southwest)